TimWhiting/vikings/plan.md

 - pull to refresh details
 - http polling for the likes count
   - mention how the polling automatically stops when leaving the page
-- using cacheTime such that leaving then re-entering a detrail page quickly doesn't refetch it immediately
+- using cacheTime such that leaving then re-entering a detail page quickly doesn't refetch it immediately
 - reusable cancellation logic

 ??